- SUSTAINABLE INFRASTRUCTURE

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Indonesia since 1975.
 The country office is in the capital Jakarta.
-Today, the federal enterprise employs 240 national personnel, 35 international staff, seven development workers are working in the country (as of 31.12.2017).
+Currently 240 national and 35 international employees, five integrated specialists and seven development workers are working in the country (as of 31.12.2017).

 Indonesia has been classed as a middle-income country since 2007.
 The country is a member of G20 – the Group of Twenty of the world’s major industrial and emerging economies – and plays a significant role in the region.
 Jakarta hosts the Secretariat of the Association of Southeast Asian Nations (ASEAN).
 Indonesia is therefore one of the global development partners of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 These are emerging economies that play a crucial role in achieving international development goals.

 GIZ is working in Indonesia on behalf of BMZ.
 Other parties that commission GIZ to carry out projects include the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), the German Federal Foreign Office and the European Union.

 - Technical and vocational education and training (TVET)/economic development

 It also covers the cross-cutting issues of good governance and cooperation with the private sector.

 Indonesia plays a key role in the context of BMU’s international cooperation because of its importance for climate change mitigation and biodiversity conservation.

 In the energy sector, remote island regions in Indonesia face major challenges.
 The Energising Development partnership has been supporting rural electrification through renewable energy since 2009.
 To date, 189,000 people, 1,500 public institutions and 2,700 rural businesses have gained access to electricity.